 9.1.6.
-Risk Officer
+Manager: Risk Management

-The role of the Risk Officer is to develop, communicate, coordinate and monitor the enterprise/municipal-wide risk management activities within Polokwane Housing Association.
+The role of the Manager: Risk Management is to develop, communicate, coordinate and monitor the enterprise/municipal-wide risk management activities within Polokwane Municipality.

-Although management may appoint a Risk Officer to assist in the execution of the risk management process, the accountability to Board and Chief Executive Officer remains with management and effective risk management is the responsibility of every employee.
-The risk management process does not, however, reside in any one individual or function but requires an inclusive teambased approach for effective application across Polokwane Housing Association.
+Although management may appoint a Manager: Risk Management to assist in the execution of the risk management process, the accountability to Council and Municipal Manager remains with management and effective risk management is the responsibility of every employee.
+The risk management process does not, however, reside in any one individual or function but requires an inclusive team-based approach for effective application across Polokwane Municipality.

-The following are the responsibilities of the Risk Officer:
+The following are the responsibilities of the Manager: Risk Management:

-- Assists the Risk Management Committee to fulfil its responsibilities in terms of its charter. - Communicate with the Risk Management Committee regarding the status of enterprise-wide risk management. - Takes overall responsibility for the common risk management framework and coordinate the risk management activities across the entity. - Proposes on a methodology and framework for ERM for approval by the Board. - Undertakes a gap analysis of the entity's ERM process. - Performs reviews of the risk management process to improve the existing process. - Facilitates quarterly risk management assessments and risk assessments for all major changes and incidents, such as accidents, purchases of capital equipment, restructuring of operational processes etc. - Develops systems to facilitate risk monitoring and risk improvement. - Ensures that all risk categories are included in the risk assessment. - Aligns the risk identification process with the municipality's strategic objectives and integrated development plan. - Agrees on a system of risk quantification. - Compiles a consolidated risk register on a quarterly basis. - Provides input into the reviewing of the occupational health, safety and environmental policies and practices. - Creates mechanisms for identifying nodes of change. - Consolidates all information pertaining to all risks related functions, processes, and activities. - Transfers the knowledge in respect of an effective and sustainable process of risk identification, quantification, and monitoring to management. - Records the decisions regarding mitigation for every risk facing the municipality in the risk register. - Liaises closely with the Internal audit function to devise a risk auditing programme, based on the information reflected in the risk registers. - Benchmarks the performance of the risk management process to the risk management processes adopted by other entities both locally and abroad. - Implements a formalised risk information system. - Ensures that risk management training is conducted at appropriate levels within the municipality to inculcate a risk management culture;
+- Assists the Risk Management Committee to fulfil its responsibilities in terms of its charter; - Communicate with the Risk Management Committee regarding the status of enterprise-wide risk management; - Takes overall responsibility for the common risk management framework and coordinate the risk management activities across the municipality; - Proposes on a methodology and framework for ERM for approval by the Council; - Undertakes a gap analysis of the municipality's ERM process; - Performs reviews of the risk management process to improve the existing process; - Facilitates quarterly risk management assessments and risk assessments for all major changes and incidents, such as accidents, purchases of capital equipment, restructuring of operational processes etc; - Develops systems to facilitate risk monitoring and risk improvement; - Ensures that all risk categories are included in the risk assessment; - Aligns the risk identification process with the municipality's strategic objectives and integrated development plan; - Agrees on a system of risk quantification; - Compiles a consolidated risk register on a quarterly basis; - Provides input into the reviewing of the occupational health, safety and environmental policies and practices; - Creates mechanisms for identifying nodes of change; - Consolidates all information pertaining to all risks related functions, processes and activities; - Provides input into the development and implementation of business continuity management plans; - Transfers the knowledge in respect of an effective and sustainable process of risk identification, quantification and monitoring to management;

-- Communicates the risk management framework to all management levels and to employees; and - Ensures that the necessary risk management documentation is developed in respect of the risk management process.
+- Records the decisions regarding mitigation for every risk facing the municipality in the risk register; - Liaises closely with the Internal audit function to devise a risk auditing programme, based on the information reflected in the risk registers; - Benchmarks the performance of the risk management process to the risk management processes adopted by other municipalities both locally and abroad; - Implements a formalised risk information system; - Ensures that risk management training is conducted at appropriate levels within the municipality to inculcate a risk management culture; - Communicates the risk management framework to all management levels and to employees; and - Ensures that the necessary risk management documentation is developed in respect of the risk management process.